h4wl/l5r/theme/input/index.md

 ---

-The Rokugani believe that all of reality is organized into five Elements - Earth, Air, Fire, Water, and Void - and it is from these that the "five rings" of the title are derived.
+The Rokugani believe that all of reality is organized into five Elements&mdash;Earth, Air, Fire, Water, and Void&mdash;and it is from these that the "five rings" of the title are derived.
-Accordingly, this site is divided into five sections, each dis- cussing a different aspect of Legend of the Five Rings.
+Accordingly, this site is divided into five sections, each discussing a different aspect of Legend of the Five Rings.

 ###### [The Book of Air](/book-of-air)
 The Book of Air contains basic information on the world of